 A Note About Water Testing

-If you are allowing your child to maintain the tank test kits also come with an added bonus: they get real lab experience.
+If you are allowing your child to maintain the tank, test kits also come with an added bonus: Your child gets real lab experience.
 And what kid wouldn't have fun pretending to be a mad scientist, even if they are only testing their water quality.

 Substrate and Water